Best Electronic drum pad review in 2020

 The Nord Drum 3P does lucks USB capability.
 This may not be such a significant issue, but that means you cannot use it with a digital audio workstation.

-For me, nothing is exciting about this device.
-But drum synthesis is quite nice.
-You can make some beautiful music with this piece.
+For me, nothing is exciting about this pad.
+But drum synthesis is quite nice and I like it.
+You can make some beautiful voice with this piece.

 - Many preset sounds